 Machine Learning and Artificial Intelligence Practice

 Brad is a quantitative thinker by nature, who enjoys tinkering with algorithms.
 To develop a deeper understanding of machine learning algorithms, Brad has returned to the University of Michigan, part time and using distance learning avenues, to pursue a Master in Applied Data Science from the School of Information.
-As a part of that curriculum, Brad is studying the math, statistics, and computer science (Python), which serve as the basis for artificial intelligence.
+As a part of that curriculum, Brad is studying the math, statistics, and computer science (Python), which serve as the basis for artificial intelligence (AI).
 Specific coursework includes SQL & Databases, SQL Architectures & Technologies, Efficient Data Processing, Scalable Data Processing, Math Methods for Data Science, Data Mining, Supervised Learning, Unsupervised Learning, Deep Learning, Machine Learning Pipelines, Natural Language Processing, and Network Analysis.
 Brad expects to graduate in 2021.

 In his own practice, Brad regularly advises developers of new “software as a medical device” (or “SaMD”) products seeking FDA approval through the de novo process, the 510(k) process, and even in tandem with drug products.
 In this regard, he has been deeply involved in some of the most innovative technologies in this space both in the United States and internationally.
 Throughout 2019, Brad visited eight of the leading engineering schools across the country to meet with students and alumni to teach them about the FDA requirements associated with bringing new AI-based medical device products to market.
 Over a thousand entrepreneurs signed up.
 Building on that momentum, Brad founded the AI Startups in Health Coalition (AISHC) to help ensure that startup companies addressing clinical needs have a voice in FDA’s future plans to regulate AI, including FDA’s policymaking on its software precertification program as well as its good machine learning practices initiative.
 Brad has published and spoken widely on these topics.